Steiner-254/Web-Development-Course/Week 1/Day3.md

 - Use break tags `br` to create spaces.
 - `br` , `hr` and `img` tags do not have closing tags.
 - `hr` tag is used to draw a line.
+- `CSS` is used for styling web pages.